Quick Answer

 Google reviews serve two audiences at once.

 First, they help future customers decide whether to trust you.
 Reviews act as social proof.
 They answer questions like, “Is this place reliable?” and “Do people like it here?”
-Research shows that 92% of consumers read online reviews before making a purchase decision, underscoring the significant role reviews play in shaping customer behavior.
+Most consumers read online reviews before making a purchase decision, which is why reviews play such a significant role in shaping customer behavior.

 Second, they help Google understand your business.
 Review volume, freshness, and quality all influence how your business appears in local search results.
 This is widely accepted across the local SEO industry.

-A steady stream of honest reviews does three things.
-It builds ‘Visibility-Credibility-Confidence’ for your business.
+A steady stream of honest reviews does three things:

-- Improves local visibility by consistently keeping your business present in search results.
+• Improves local visibility by keeping your business present in search results.

-- Builds credibility before a customer ever visits, ensuring they trust your service or product.
+• Builds credibility before a customer ever visits.

-- Reinforces confidence for people already considering you, giving them the nudge they need to choose you.
+• Reinforces confidence for people already considering you.

 What matters is not perfection.
 A mix of opinions feels real.
 What matters is consistency and authenticity.